kakavi/metabase/docs/users-guide/02-database-basics.md

 ## A Short Overview of Databases

-Before you jump into working with Metabase, it's helpful to know a few key database terms.
+Before you jump into working with Kenga Analytics, it's helpful to know a few key database terms.

 #### Tables